Get the best of education in London

 A multi-cultural and vibrant city, London has been attracting students from across the world for centuries now.
 This city, which has stood testament to thousands of pages of history, understands students educational needs and hence, offers institutions that provide specializations as well multi-disciplinary courses.
 Besides, students are given the flexibility to choose college hours, which is extremely useful for working professionals.

 University College London (UCL)

 A public research university, University College London holds the prime position of being the first university established in London and the first varsity in England to be entirely secular.
-It has 10 constituent faculties with over 100 departments, research centres and institutions.
+It has ten constituent faculties with over 100 departments, research centers and institutions.
 Courses are offered in historical and social sciences, life sciences, arts and humanities, physical sciences, mathematics, brain sciences, engineering, medicine, built environment, Slavonic and East European studies.

 Average annual fee

 - Founded: 1826

 - Full Professors: 650

 Non-EU students: 15,200 for Arts, Economics and Mathematics, and 20,100 for Science, Engineering, Archaeology, Anthropology, Geography, Fine Arts and Psychology.

 Another public research university, Imperial College London focuses on studies in science, medicine, engineering, and business.
 It was formerly a constituent of the Federal University of London but became an independent entity on July 9, 2007.
 It has four main faculties with over 40 departments, research centers and institutions.
 These include engineering, medical sciences, natural sciences and business studies.

 - Academic and Research staff: 3,330